The Best LED Light bulbs For Everything In Your Home

 Picture LightS

-Picture lights are the prettiest, weirdly expensive, and deserve the correct bulb(s).
-All kinds of light fixtures fall into this category including our built-in fixtures (pictured below), single picture lights, piano lights… really anything with a long skinny bulb (T10).
+Picture lights are the prettiest, yet most expensive, so they deserve the correct bulb(s).
+All kinds of light fixtures from our home fall into this category, including our built-in fixtures (pictured below), single picture lights, piano lights… really anything with a long skinny bulb (T10).

 David affectionately calls these “fish tank bulbs”… IYKYK.